-Located in Marchfeld, near the border of Slovakia, Marchegg is a beautiful small town with enough things to do and see in one day.
-The city is home to the biggest white stork colony breeding in trees in Europe, that’s the main reason why many tourists travel to Marchegg.
+Located in Marchfeld, on March river, near the border of Slovakia, Marchegg is a beautiful small town with enough things to do and see in one day.
+The city is home to the most significant white stork colony breeding in trees in Europe, so that’s the main reason why many tourists travel to Marchegg.
 Besides spotting the white storks, you can explore the Castles in the area and discover the old city walls.
 Or you can take a pleasant walk through the Au Reservation to witness flora and fauna and enjoy a delicious traditional meal.
-With so much to offer, a day trip to the stork town Marchegg should be on your itinerary when travelling to Austria or Slovakia.
+With so much to offer, a day trip to the stork town Marchegg should be on your itinerary when travelling to Austria.

 If you want to see the white stork colony better, go on a guided tour.
 There are two guided tours per day, at 9.30 and 13.30 which take no more than 45 minutes so book one from the White Stork Office, near the Castle.

-A walk in the city will take you through some prominent buildings like Saint Margareta Church, Queen Mary Monastery, City Hall, Marchegg Castle, Vienna and Hungary Gates.
-The city is packed with historical buildings.
+Marchegg is packed with historical places so a walk through the city will take you through some prominent buildings like Saint Margareta Church, Queen Mary Monastery, City Hall, Marchegg Castle, Vienna and Hungary Gates.
 Don’t forget to stop for a coffee or a delicious traditional cake-like “sacher torte” or “apfelstrudel”.

 The Castle, built as a city-fortress, together with three entry gates and the main court, was the largest enclosed building complex, possessing almost 60 hectares.
 It was an important meeting place for military troops and endured many devastations in time.
 In 1621, the Castle came into Paul Pálffy ab Erdöd possession.
 A small exhibition will reveal the history of Ottokar and Pálffry family, and you can find out more about flora and fauna of the area.